RishiKoushik/QFF_2024_IIITDWWD/README.md

 Get ready to showcase your skills and creativity in the world of quantum computing.
 Good luck to everyone, and may the best participants win!

+**Contact Info:** For any doubts, inquiries, or assistance, please feel free to reach out to us at qcclub@iiitdwd.ac.in

 ## 1. Quantum Computing Research Writeup Challenge

 **Objective:** Create a concise and informative summary of a research article related to quantum computing published on or after April 1, 2024.